My inspiration tends to come from two words. The two most important words to a writer: What if?

 England is my home by birth, Canada is where I was brought up, and Wales is my spiritual home.
 I am a lover of singing, history, archaeology, and all things Welsh.

-If you’d like to keep in touch with the latest news about my novels, short stories, and appearances, please sign up for my Newsletter.
+If you’d like to keep in touch with the latest news about my novels, short stories, and appearances, please sign up for my Newsletter

 Latest News

-NOW AVAILABLE
+NOW AVAILABLE FOR PRE-ORDER

-PRE-0RDER A DARK DEATH
+PRE-ORDER A DARK DEATH

-If you want to make sure you’re one of the first to get the second book in the Meredith Island Mysteries, you can now pre-order A Dark Death from Amazon and Indigo.
+If you want to be one of the first to get the second book in the Meredith Island Mysteries, you can now pre-order A Dark Death from Amazon and Indigo.
 If you prefer to deal directly with my Canadian publisher, Stonehouse has both A Dark Death and Anthony Bidulka’s final Merry Bell mystery, Home Fires Burn, available for pre-order.
 As an added bonus you will receive some lovely free-trade tea.
 You can also order both Meredith Island Mysteries or all three Merry Bell Mysteries and received even more treats.

 There are teasers about the A Dark Death plot in each of my newsletters.
 If you’re curious, go to the Newsletter page and sign up.
 No spoilers, I promise.